pdewit/gymlocked-tracker/README.md

 Sleeping & waking on time = 50,000xp
 Meditate (per session) = 25,000xp

-Once you've build up XP IRL you can add them via the plugin and start playing.
+Once you've built up XP IRL you can add them via the plugin and start playing.
 Game your way towards a healthy life!